IldarDev5/StudentsWebApp/README.markdown

 * UNIVERSITIES - stores universities data - its name, city of location, foundation date etc.
 * UN_DESCRIPTION - stores universities descriptions in various locales.
 University description is a text describing the university.
 * PEOPLE - stores information about registered people of all roles - ADMIN, TEACHER and STUDENT.
 You can't register admin account via application, but you can register teachers and students.
 Students and teachers have to have their details in STUDENTS and TEACHERS tables respectively.
 * STUDENTS - stores information about students accounts.
-Connected to PEOPLE table with one-to-one relationship via username, that is a primary key in both tables.
+Connected to PEOPLE table with one-to-one relationship via username that is a primary key in both tables.
 Students usually pertain to some academic group.
 * TEACHERS - stores information about teachers accounts.
-Connected to PEOPLE table with one-to-one relationship via username, that is a primary key in both tables.
+Connected to PEOPLE table with one-to-one relationship via username that is a primary key in both tables.
 Teachers usually pertain to some university.
 * FACULTIES - stores faculties.
 Each faculty belongs to some university.
 One university can have many faculties.
 * GROUPS - stores academic groups.
 Groups are connected to the FACULTIES table via one-to-many relationship.
 Each group must pertain to some faculty.
 Group IDs are unique for all universities and cities.
 * LANGUAGES - stores languages names and their abbreviations, for example English-en.
 Needed for cities and subjects localization purposes.